Global Data Privacy Laws: 26 Key Regulations Around the World

 Children’s Online Privacy Protection Act

-The Children’s Online Privacy Protection Act is a U.S. law designed to safeguard children’s online data, regulating how websites and services manage such information.
-Enacted in 1998, the COPPA rule, implemented in 2000, outlines the specific guidelines for compliance with the act.
-It mandates that operators of websites and online services targeting children under the age of 13 must receive parental consent before collecting, using, or disclosing any information from users.
+The Children’s Online Privacy Protection Act is an American law that sets forth guidelines for protecting children’s online data, regulating how websites and services manage this information.
+This is a rule which was proposed in 1998 and finalized in the year 2000, laying out some very specific rules that must be adhered to in order to follow the act.
+It mandates that operators of websites and online services aimed at children younger than 13 obtain parental consent before collecting, using or disclosing any information from users.

 The EU-U.S. Data Privacy Framework

-While an improvement over the Privacy Shield, this framework has imperfections.
-Anticipated criticisms from European privacy advocacy groups may arise.
-Nonetheless, if the framework endures, it could be the preferred method for businesses to transfer data between the EU and the U.S.
+Although this framework represents an improvement over the Privacy Shield, it is not without its flaws.
+Some might say European privacy advocacy groups will be saying anticipated criticism.
+However, if the framework also survives, it could become the means by which businesses transfer data between the EU and United States.

 APEC Privacy Framework